dbuenzli/down/README.md

 > ocaml
 ...
 # #use "down.top";;
 Down loaded.
-Tab complete Down.help () for more info.
+Type Down.help () for more info.
 # List.con^t
   List.cons : 'a -> 'a list -> 'a list
   List.concat : 'a list list -> 'a list